 Experiencing symptoms

-Also significant: only 1.0% of respondents cited experiencing symptoms as their motivating concern.
-The safety-driven consumer in this data set is proactive, not reactive.
-They haven't necessarily experienced a health event — they've heard about contamination risks and they want to act before they do.
-That distinction matters for how brands, journalists, and regulators communicate about this issue.
+Also significant: only 1.9% of respondents cited experiencing symptoms as their motivating concern.
+The safety-driven consumer in this data set remains proactive, not reactive.
+They have heard enough to worry, and increasingly they want to act before a health event forces the issue.

 Section 3